h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 - Tournament model for generit algorithm
 - Number of cross-validation folds for feature evolution (-1 = auto)
 - Number of cross-validation folds for final model (-1 = auto)
-- fixed_only_first_fold_model
+- Force only first fold for models
-- Max,num, of rows x num,of columns for feature evolution data splits (not for final pipeline) Max, num, of rows x num, of columns for reducing training data set (for final pipeline)
+- Max,num, of rows x num,of columns for feature evolution data splits (not for final pipeline)
+- Max, num, of rows x num, of columns for reducing training data set (for final pipeline)
 - Max, size of validation data relative to training data (for final pipeline), otherwise will sample
 - Perform stratified sampling for binary classification if the target is more imbalanced than this,
 - Add to config.toml via toml string

 **Model Settings**

+- Constant Models
+- Decision Tree Models
+- GLM Models
 - XGBoost GBM Models
 - XGBoost Dart Models
-- GLM Models
-- Decision Tree Models
 - LightGBM Models
 - TensorFlow Models
+- PyTorch Models
 - FTRL Models
 - RuleFit Models
+- Zero-Inflated models
 - LightGBM Boosting Types
 - LightGBM Categorical Support
-- Constant Models
 - Whether To Show Constant Models in Iteration Panel
 - Parameters for TensorFlow
 - Max Number of Trees/Iterations